GRAND BAHAMA: TWO MEN ARRESTED IN DRUG CONFISCATION

-Police in Grand Bahama confiscated a quantity of suspected marijuana and arrested two (2) men on Sunday, September 1, 2024.
+NASSAU, BAHAMAS – Police in Grand Bahama confiscated a quantity of suspected marijuana and arrested two (2) men on Sunday, September 1, 2024.

 According to initial reports, shortly before 1:00 a.m., officers from the Rapid Response Unit